delphicventurescode/lagxojafilozofio_chatbot_compiled_responses/samvaad_with_peter_adeyi/README.md

 # README

-# README

-See other README.md's in this directory.

-For example, the main README.md for more information regarding this project and see the other READMEs for additional information (e.g. for info re: the conversation with the chatbot regarding Mr. Anand Manikutty's conversations with Prof. Wendy Doniger & Prof. Michael Witzel and Mr. Anand Manikutty's conversation with Prof. Bhaskaran Raman, see those READMEs).
+See other README.md's in this repository for information related to the project itself.
+For example, see the main README.md for more information regarding this project and see the other READMEs for additional information (e.g. for info re: the conversation with the chatbot regarding Mr. Anand Manikutty's conversations with Prof. Wendy Doniger & Prof. Michael Witzel and Mr. Anand Manikutty's conversation with Prof. Bhaskaran Raman, see those READMEs).
+This README has been placed here in case we want to note anything specific to this particular chat with the chatbot, note any buggy behavior, et cetera.